How to Deal as a Professional with Veterinarian Euthanasia

-The veterinary profession is one of the toughest, most challenging and demanding professions, both physically and emotionally.
-Many of our colleagues over the course of their careers suffer from different forms of emotional disturbance such as depression and anxiety.
+The veterinary profession is one of the toughest, most challenging, and demanding professions, both physically and emotionally.
+Many of our colleagues over the course of their careers suffer from different forms of emotional disturbances such as depression and anxiety.

 The hard veterinary life starts during the studies with rigorous curriculums and continues on a stressful and work-loaded course of life where we constantly encounter life or death situations and are even obligated to induce death with euthanasia.